tobsirl/AWS-Certified-DevOps-Engineer/README.md

 The service supports encryption which integrates with KMS, versioning and can be secured using IAM.

 The service integrates natively with many AWS services - and can be accessed using the CLI/APIs from anywhere with access to the AWS Public Space Endpoints.

+## SSM - Secrets Manager

+AWS Secrets manager is a product which can manage secrets within AWS.
+There is some overlap between it and the SSM Parameter Store - but Secrets manager is specialised for secrets.

+Additionally Secrets managed is capable of automatic credential rotation using Lambda.

+For supported services it can even adjust the credentials of the service itself.